openhab/openhab-addons/bundles/org.openhab.binding.bondhome/README.md

 # Bond Home Binding

-This binding connects the [Bond Home](https://bondhome.io/) Bridge to OpenHAB using the [BOND V2 Local HTTP API](http://docs-local.appbond.com).
+This binding connects the [Bond Home](https://bondhome.io/) Bridge to openHAB using the [BOND V2 Local HTTP API](http://docs-local.appbond.com).
 You'll need to acquire your [Local Token](http://docs-local.appbond.com/#section/Getting-Started/Getting-the-Bond-Token).
 The easiest way is to open the Bond Home app on your mobile device, tap on your bridge device, open the Advanced Settings, and copy it from the Local Token entry.